QA-Rajendra/APINotes/README.md

 What is **API Testing** ?

 1. API testing checks if an API works as expected.
 2. It tests functionality, reliability, performance, and security.
 3. It does not use a user interface.
+It is important because it helps with:

+*   Early defect detection
+*   Faster feedback loop
+*   Decoupled testing
+*   Improved test coverage
+*   Enhanced reliability

 -------------------------------------------------------------------------------------------------------------------------------